FIWARE/tutorials.NGSI-LD/docs/iot-sensors.md

 To follow the tutorial correctly please ensure you have the device monitor page available in your browser and click on the page to enable audio before you enter any cUrl commands.
-The device monitor displays the current state of an array of dummy devices using Ultralight 2.0 syntax.
+The device monitor displays the current state of an array of dummy devices using JSON syntax.

 #### Device Monitor